2ndQuadrant/fixeddecimal/README.md

 3. FIXEDDECIMAL does not support NaN.

-4. Any attempt to use a numerical scale other than the default fixed scale will result in an error. e.g SELECT '123.223'::FIXEDDECIMAL(4,1) will fail by default, as the default scale is 2, not 1.
+4. Any attempt to use a numerical scale other than the default fixed scale will result in an error. e.g. SELECT '123.223'::FIXEDDECIMAL(4,1) will fail by default, as the default scale is 2, not 1.

 Internals